rae-stanton/rae-stanton/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)<br>

 ---

+When I'm not hacking away, I love cooking and playing hours of video games with my partner.
+I also love hanging out with my two cats, who I will absolutely post photos of in Slack whenever possible.

 <!--
 **rae-stanton/rae-stanton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.